eurecom-s3/loaders_modeling/README.md

 # Analysis Tasks & Examples

 ## Sample validation
-Given an executable and the model of a parser as input, the framework can determine whether the first respects the constraints of the second, in other words, whether the modeled software considers the input file as a valid executable.
+Given an executable and the model of a parser as input, the framework can determine whether the first meets the constraints of the second, in other words, whether the modeled software considers the input file as a valid executable.
-To check whether an executable respects the constraints of a model, you can run:
+To check whether an executable meets the constraints of a model, you can run:
 ```
 python3 verify.py <model file> <sample>
 ```